 You also have the option to save your credit card details (again, Fastly never sees these details, they're stored with our payment gateway).
 When your card is stored it makes it easy for you to pay future invoices with one button.

-Alternatively you can set up Fastly so that your invoices are automatically charged (/guides/billing-and-prices/can-i-set-up-automatic-payments) to that credit card each month.
+prices/can-i-set-up-automatic-payments) to that credit card each month.

 If you want to change any of your payment details later, you can just go to the settings pane of your billing tab.